Cyclic Implicit Complexity: Two-sorted circular systems on notation

-Note, in particular, that from a regular coderivation $\der$ we obtain a \emph{finite} equational program determining $\denot \der$.
-Of course, our overuse of the notation $\denot \der$ is suggestive since it is consistent with that of \Cref{defn:semantics-bc}.
+\begin{rem} Note, in particular, that from a regular coderivation $\der$ we obtain a \emph{finite} equational program determining $\denot \der$.
+Of course, our overloading of the notation $\denot \der$ is suggestive since it is consistent with that of \Cref{defn:semantics-bc}. \end{rem}